 The Financial Industry Regulatory Authority (FINRA) is the organization in charge of securities licensing and requirements.
-FINRA develops and enforces rules governing broker-dealer firms operating in the United States.
+Under stringent financial regulations, FINRA develops and enforces compliance risk assessment procedures and rules governing broker-dealer firms in the United States.
 It also keeps track of securities licenses, audits firms to ensure compliance, promotes market transparency, and educates investors.

-FINRA was created due to the consolidation of the National Association of Securities Dealers (NASD) and the member regulation, enforcement, and dispute resolution operations of the New York Stock Exchange (NYSE) in 2007.
+FINRA was created due to the National Association of Securities Dealers (NASD) consolidation and the member regulation, enforcement, and dispute resolution operations of the New York Stock Exchange (NYSE) in 2007.

 This guide gives a comprehensive overview of FINRA.
 It will explain the relationship between FINRA’s objectives and risks for banks, the benefits of FINRA, and the licensing examination process.